OSGeo/gdal/doc/source/development/rfc/rfc101_raster_dataset_threadsafety.rst

 * Due to implementation limitations, :cpp:func:`GDALRasterBand::GetDefaultRAT`
   on a GDALThreadSafeDataset instance only works if the RAT is an instance of :cpp:class:`GDALDefaultRasterAttributeTable`.
-A clean error is emitted if this is not the case.
+An error is emitted if this is not the case.
 This could potentially be extended to work with any subclass of :cpp:class:`GDALRasterAttributeTable` but with significant additional coding to create a thread-safe wrapper.
 (GDALDefaultRasterAttributeTable